Lawyer: Assange was offered US pardon if he cleared Russia

 District Judge Vanessa Baraitser said the evidence was admissible in the extradition case.

-Assange appeared at London’s Westminster Magistrates’ Court on Wednesday by video-link from Belmarsh prison, where he is being held as he awaits his extradition hearing.
+Assange appeared at London’s Westminster Magistrates’ Court by video link from Belmarsh prison, where he is being held as he awaits his extradition hearing.

 U.S. prosecutors have charged the 48-year-old Australian computer hacker with espionage over WikiLeaks’ hacking of hundreds of thousands of confidential government documents.
 If found guilty, he faces up to 175 years in jail.